-We are too curious about Aliens and UFOs, Asteroids and Black holes, time gaping and mapping and can be there a possibility of other Solar systems like ours.
-If you want to relish the company of heavenly bodies and research on its various unlimited aspects then, a Degree in Astrobiology will feed your interest well.
+We are too curious about Aliens and UFOs, Asteroids and Black holes, time gaping and mapping, and can there be a possibility of other Solar systems like ours.
+If you want to relish the company of heavenly bodies and research its various unlimited aspects, then a Degree in Astrobiology will feed your interest.

 Astrobiology is relatively a new stream that studies the origin of life, early evolution, distribution, and future of experience in the Universe.
 It also deals with questions related to the existence of Extraterrestrial life.
-It requires a comprehensive, integrated understanding of biological, planetary, and cosmic phenomena.
-Astrobiology program explores the experience of the students in planetary Science, extra solar planets, and the origin of life.
+It requires a comprehensive, integrated understanding of biological, planetary, and cosmic phenomena.The astrobiology program helps the student explore planetary Science, the origin of life, and extra solar planets.
 At the same time, students take a solid core of mathematics, physics, and biology courses, allowing them to pursue a wide range of interests.

 These internship opportunities allow them to gather the necessary experience and put them ahead of the competition when searching for an astrobiology career.

-It is a new stream, and it is difficult to range the salary for astrobiology jobs.
+It is a new stream, and it isn't easy to range the salary for astrobiology jobs.
 Taking California as the location (NAI headquarters), the salary-comparison website Vault.com estimates astrobiologists earn anywhere from $25,000 to $100,000-plus per year, depending on experience.

-NASA considers the level of work and the responsibility you handle, in determining and increasing salaries.
-The median wage stated by the Bureau of Labor Statistics and those advertised by NASA, as shown in the education section is over $100,000, which is level GS-14 and above.
+NASA considers the level of work and the responsibility you handle in determining and increasing salaries.
+The median wage stated by the Bureau of Labor Statistics and those advertised by NASA, as shown in the education section, is over $100,000, which is level GS-14 and above.

-Opportunities for physicists, astrophysicists, and astronomers are expected to grow 14 percent from 2016 to 2026, which is significantly faster than employment in general.
+Opportunities for physicists, astrophysicists, and astronomers may grow 14 percent from 2016 to 2026, which is significantly faster than employment in general.
 Entry-level jobs are always tough to break.